abbiedaniel/salesforce-maintenance/UI.md

        		3. Any ```assignTo``` attributes on the page's custom components is executed
          	4. ```apex:form``` is saved to the view state
           	5. HTML is sent to the browser.
 The browser executes any client-side code.

-- **Use Cases**
-	- Build wizards and other multi-step processes
- 	- Provide low-code solution to non-developers or junior developers
-  	- To create custom flow control through an application
-  	- Define navigation patterns and data-specific rules for optimal, efficient application interaction
-  	- Can add visualforce pages in lightning app builder/flexipage

 - **Important Methods:**
 	- To reference an instantiation of a page: